socialize/socialize-sdk-android/sdk/doc/sphinx/source/getting_started.rst

 4. Configure Facebook Integration (Optional)
 ============================================
-It is strongly recommended that users be able to authenticate with Facebook when using Socialize so as to maximize the exposure, and promotion of your app.
+It is strongly recommended that users be able to authenticate with Facebook when using Socialize so as to maximize the exposure and promotion of your app.

-This provides significant benefits to both your application, and your users including:
+This provides significant benefits to both your application and your users including:

 1. Improved user experience through personalized comments
 2. Automatic profile creation (user name and profile picture)